meuleman/epilogos-web/README.md

 npm install
 ```

-Then start the development website:
+Use the `start` directive to open the development website:

 ```
 npm run start